-A review of the Group's performance, business activities and development is set out in the "Chairman's Statement" on pages 7 to 8 and the "Management Discussion and Analysis" section on pages 9 to 17 of this Annual Report which constitute part of this "Report of the Directors".
+A review of the Group's performance, business activities and development is set out in the "Chairman's Statement" on pages 7 to 8 and the "Management Discussion and Analysis" section on pages 9 to 16 of this Annual Report which constitute part of this "Report of the Directors".
 As far as the Company is aware, it has complied in material respects with the relevant laws and regulations that have a significant impact on the business and operation of the Group.
+Discussions on the Group's environmental policies and performance, the Group's compliance with the relevant laws and regulations that have a significant impact on the Group as well as an account of the Group's key relationships with its stakeholders that have a significant impact on the Group and on which the Group's success depends, are provided in the "Environmental, Social and Governance Report" section set out on pages 40 to 61 of this Annual Report.